abrahamgreyson/cache-for-laravel-sanctum/README.md

 [![Check & fix styling](https://github.com/abrahamgreyson/cache-for-laravel-sanctum/actions/workflows/php-cs-fixer.yml/badge.svg?branch=main)](https://github.com/abrahamgreyson/cache-for-laravel-sanctum/actions/workflows/php-cs-fixer.yml)
 [![Total Downloads](https://img.shields.io/packagist/dt/abe/cache-for-laravel-sanctum.svg?style=flat-square)](https://packagist.org/packages/abe/cache-for-laravel-sanctum)

-Laravel Sanctum brings 3 database queries every HTTP request.
+Laravel Sanctum brings 3 database queries for every HTTP request.
-This package wrap the default `PersonalAccessToken` model, use cache to retrieve the `token` and `tokenable`, added update interval for last used time(update only if current time greater than interval since last update, default to 1 hour).
+The package wrap the default `PersonalAccessToken` model, uses cache to retrieve the `personal_access_token` and `tokenable` model, and adds a time interval for the `last_used_at` update, the model will be updated only if the time interval is exceeded since the last update.
+This will reduce 2 or 3 database queries for most requests.

 ## Installation